PhoenixTales/wiki.gothicarchive.org/religion.md

 - `the mightiest spell of the Fifth Circle is the Ripple of Death. (...)
 Be careful to use this kind of magic as little as possible.
 It's a gift from the god of darkness.`
 - as suggested by `OtWaMaskMoon.tga`, symbolized by crescent moon on dark purple
 - `humans died and it was the will of Beliar that it should be that way` (from book `The Second Circle`
+- `whosoever shall do wrong and go against the will of the gods, him I will punish.
+I will plague his body with pain, suffering and death` (book `Words of the Gods`)

 ## Archdemon Sleeper
 - in early design docs mentioned as `The Being` (German: `der Wesenheit`) (see `NPCs per guild`)